astillsjr/focus-flow-frontend/backend-api.md

 - No existing bet must exist for the same task.
 - The user must have at least `wager` points.
 - The bet deadline must be in the future.
+- If provided, the bet deadline must be before the task due date.

 **Effects:**
 - Creates a bet on the task and deducts the wager amount from the user's points.
+- The task due date is stored for reward calculation with time bonus.

 **Request Body:**
 ```json